 - the length of time you want to be paying off the mortgage for

-- how much you can afford to pay each month.
+- how much you can afford in monthly mortgage payments.

 How do mortgage rates work?